Is the Paleo Diet good for menopause?

 Diet is important during menopause - but it's only going to set the stage for feeling great.
 For many women it's not enough to take them all the way to feeling great.

-But for the fastest, most complete natural relief from menopause symptoms and signs of aging after menopause...
+For the fastest, most complete natural relief from menopause symptoms and signs of aging after menopause...

 Thanks so much for joining me today!
 Please put your questions & comments in the comments section below, I'd truly love to hear from you!